riezebosch/Unmockable/README.md

 table.Verify();
 ```

-## Statics
+## Static classes

-I first added and then removed support for 'wrapping' static classes and invoking static methods.
+At first I added but then I removed support for 'wrapping' static classes and invoking static methods.
-Because it is not an unmockable _object_!
-If you're dependent, let's say, on `DateTime.Now` you can already create an overloaded method that accepts the DateTime.
-You don't need a framework for that.
+In the end, it is not an unmockable _object_!
+If you're dependent, let's say, on `DateTime.Now` you can add an method overload
+that accepts a specific DateTime.
+You don't need this framework for that.

 ```c#
 public void DoSomething(DateTime now)